Table of Contents

-So choose a designed workspace, create favourable conditions, decrease the level of distractions to a minimum, choose time blocking method that works for you, plan your daily tasks, make your health your number 1 priority and start your “work from home” journey!
-Remember that you are in CONTROL of your life, day and work.
+So choose a designed workspace, create favorable conditions, decrease the level of distractions to a minimum, choose a time blocking method that works for you, plan your daily tasks, make your health your number 1 priority and start your “work from home” journey!
+Remember that you are in CONTROL of your life, day, and work.

 Prioritize & Simplify With The Eisenhower Box